Taxi (Harry Chapin song): "Sequel"

-In 1980, after nearly a decade listening to fans ask about what he imagined happening to Harry and Sue later in their lives, Chapin wrote and composed "Sequel", which he released on the album of the same name.
+In 1980, after nearly a decade of fans questioning what he imagined happening to Harry and Sue later in their lives, Chapin wrote and composed "Sequel", which he released on the album of the same name.
 Written in the same style as "Taxi", it continues the story of Harry and Sue with them meeting again ten years later.
 Released as a single, "Sequel" peaked one position higher, but lasted two weeks fewer, on the Hot 100 than "Taxi".
-It also remains his last appearance on the Hot 100 chart, though his last single "Story of a Life" would reach No. 5 on the Bubbling Under Hot 100.
-Chapin joked that, if he wrote a third act to the song, it would be called "Hearse" so he could kill off the characters.
+It also remains Chapin's last appearance on the Hot 100 chart, though his last single "Story of a Life" would reach No. 5 on the Bubbling Under Hot 100.
+Chapin joked that, if he wrote a third act to the song, it would be called "Hearse", so he could kill off the characters.
 Chapin died seven months after "Sequel" peaked.

 In the song, Harry, now a successful musician, returns to San Francisco to play a concert, and has "eight hours to kill before the show," and thinks of his old lover.
 He decides to visit the upper-crust address of "16 Parkside Lane" where he last saw Sue a decade before.

 After considering options of "a limousine, or at least a fancy car," to impress Sue, he takes a taxi to the reunion, this time sitting in the back as the paying customer.
 The taxi turns into the driveway "past the gate and the fine-trimmed lawn."
 Harry is informed by a butler answering the door that Sue no longer lives there.
 The butler gives Harry a forwarding address.
 Harry tells his cabbie, "I got one more fare for you."

 The address proves to be that of a modest brownstone urban apartment.